In this post: Chocolate Snowball Cookies Recipe: easy-to-make, moist chocolate cookies that stay fresh in an air-tight container for days!

 - Put about 1 c. powdered sugar in a container with low sides.

-- Using a small 1-inch scoop, drop scoops cookie dough into the powdered sugar.
+- Using a small 1-inch scoop, drop scoops of cookie dough into the powdered sugar.

-- Roll each scoop around until covered well.
+- Roll each scoop around until covered well, making a ball.

 - Place on cookie sheets.